0

 3

 • illustrator should work.
 Also, You might not be using the correct export settings.
 I would try high quality png.
-Aug 3, 2014 at 16:50
+Commented Aug 3, 2014 at 16:50

 • What size are you going for?
 36dp?
 Pixel is not a dimension you develop in.
 Are you using only one resource or are you creating one for each resolution?
 How to make basic shapes in not your blur-problem, I think.